Madek/madek-documentation/source/architecture/resource_filters.md

   media_files:                # type of Filter
     - uuid: media_files       # name of this section (only for UI)
       children:
-        - uuid: content_type  # a key for this filter
+        - uuid: media_type  # a key for this filter
           children:
             - uuid: image     # a value for this filter
         - uuid: extension